OHiddema/galgje/README.md

 - After the word to be guessed is entered, dynamiccaly create n elements, where n is the number of letters in the word to be guesed.
   These elements will be filled later with the letters that have been guessed correctly.

+Step 3:
+- When A..Z is clicked, the positions found in step 1 nust be filled in 'fillWord'